Aa went to Blaydon Races,

 The Tyne Bridge, with its striking through arch structure and impressive twin towers, is perhaps the greatest icon of the city.
 Quickly winning a place in the hearts of the local people, it symbolizes not only Tyneside’s industrial past, but also its recent regeneration.
 It was completed in 1928 and used as a model for the Sydney Harbour Bridge.
 Another notable bridge is the High Level Bridge which was the first in the world to be built on two levels, the top one for train lines and the lower for road transport and pedestrians.
 The Swing Bridge, built in 1876 by Lord Armstrong, uses hydraulic power to turn 900 in order to allow taller ships to pass by.
 At the time it was the largest swing bridge in the world.
 The most modern bridge is the Millenium Bridge which is also known as the blinking eye bridge due to its shape and tilting method.
 The Quayside’s reputation promises to be enhanced even further over the next couple of years as building work will soon begin on a huge leisure complex in Gateshead on the other side of the river, which will include a new 13,000 seater indoor concert arena, conference centre, hotels, restaurants and bars.
 At the same time work will shortly begin on the Why Aye Wheel which will be the biggest in Europe, and even bigger than the London Eye.

 Newcastle is famous for its lively nightlife which attracts many visitors to the region.
 The Geordies love a night out and a good drink.
 In the Tripadvisor Travellers’ Choice Destination Awards for European Nightlife destinations, four of the UK’s nightspots finished in the top 10; Newcastle was awarded 3rd Place behind London, and Berlin.
 In more recent times it has become very popular with stag and hen parties and the city has gained a certain notoriety for its drinking and noctural frivolities.
 This could be thanks partly to the reality TV programme ‘Geordie Shore’, famed for its late night drunken debauchery and perpetual partying.
-The world famous Newcastle Brown Ale, also known as a bottle of dog, is also from Newcastle and its popularity allows it to be exported globally.
+The world famous Newcastle Brown Ale, also known as a bottle of dog or a bottle of broon, is also from Newcastle and its popularity allows it to be exported globally.
 Another thing the city is famous for is Greggs, the largest bakery chain in the UK.
 It specialises in savoury products such as pies, pasties and sausage rolls but also does delicious sweets such as custard doughnuts and peach melbas.
-Probably best to move on as I’m getting canny peckish now!

 Many people wonder where the name Geordie comes from and two possible explanations exist.
 One explanation derives from the Jacobite rebellion of 1715.
 A year earlier a German Protestant had been apppointed as King of Great Britain, despite strong claims from the Catholic James Stuart, also known as the ‘old pretender’.
 A large army of Scots and Northumbrians wished for James Stuart to take the crown and called themselves the Jacobites.
 All Northumbrian towns declared support for the Jacobites with the one major and important exception of Newcastle.
 As Newcastle’s trade and livelihood depended so vitally on royal approval, its merchants and gentry could not risk becoming involved in a plot against the new king so officially the folk of Newcastle had to declare for King ‘Geordie’ – Geordie being a nickname for George.
 This in turn angered the Jacobites who began referring to those supporters of King George as Geordie’s men.
 The other explanation discounts the historical theory and suggests that it stems from George Stephenson who, as mentioned earlier, invented a miner’s lamp.
 This was in 1815 and over time the lamps and then the miners themselves became known as Geordies.
 It is not clear which explanation is true but, either way, it does not detract from the fact that Geordies are still some of the greatest people on Earth!